nl-design-system/web-component-poc/packages/nl-design-system-unstable/__docs__/inclusive-design.md

 # Inclusive design

+By placing diversity at the centre of your design process, your solution will ultimately serve a larger group of people.

-Inclusive Design is a way to design for the full range of human diversity.
+Exclusion happens when we solve problems using our own biases.
+Inclusive Design is a way to provide solutions that are useful and enjoyable for a diversity of people.
 This means including and learning from people with a range of perspectives.
-Exclusion happens when we solve problems using our own biases.

 ## Cultural differences